mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

   - Review
   - Staging
   - Production
-- Main use case for a pipeline: throughly test an app before deployment.
+- Main use case for a pipeline: thoroughly test an app before deployment.
 Example:
   - > A developer creates a pull request to make a change to the codebase.
   - > Heroku automatically creates a review app for the pull request, allowing developers to test the change.
   - > When the change is ready, it’s merged into the codebase’s master branch.